Air pollution in the United States

-Air pollution is the introduction of chemicals, particulate matter, or biological materials into the atmosphere, causing harm or discomfort to humans or other living organisms, or damaging ecosystems.
-Air pollution can cause health problems including, but not limited to, infections, behavioral changes, cancer, organ failure, and premature death.
-These health effects are not equally distributed across the U.S population; there are demographic disparities by race, ethnicity, socioeconomic status, and education.
-Air pollution has affected the United States since the beginning of the Industrial Revolution.
+Air pollution is the introduction of chemicals, particulate matter, or biological materials into the atmosphere that cause harm or discomfort to humans or other living organisms, or damage ecosystems.
+Health problems attributed to air pollution include premature death, cancer, organ failure, infections, behavioral changes, and other diseases.
+These health effects are not equally distributed across the U.S. population; there are demographic disparities by race, ethnicity, socioeconomic status, and education.
+Air pollution can derive from natural sources, such as wildfires and volcanoes, or from anthropogenic sources.
+Anthropogenic air pollution has affected the United States since the beginning of the Industrial Revolution.

-According to a 2009 report, around "60 percent of Americans live in areas where air pollution has reached unhealthy levels that can make people sick."
-Analyzing data from 2016–2018, the American Lung Association found major declines in air quality, including increases in ground-level ozone.
+According to a 2024 report: "39% of people living in America—131.2 million people—still live in places with failing grades for unhealthy levels of ozone or particle pollution."
+Analyzing data from 2020 to 2022, the American Lung Association found the number of people living in counties with a failing grade for ozone declined, this year by 2.4 million people.

-In 2016, a study found that levels of nitrogen oxides had plummeted over the previous decade, due to better regulations, economic shifts, and technological innovations.
-NASA reported a 32% decrease of nitrogen dioxide in New York City and a 42% decrease in Atlanta between the periods of 2005–2007 and 2009–2011.
+A 2016 study reported that levels of nitrogen oxides, which contribute to smog and acid rain, had plummeted over the previous decade, due to better regulations, economic shifts, and technological innovations.
+The National Aeronautics and Space Administration (NASA) reported a 32% decrease of nitrogen dioxide in New York City and a 42% decrease in Atlanta between the periods of 2005–2007 and 2009–2011.

+During June 2023, due to early season wildfires in Canada, cities like New York and Washington D.C. suffered from dangerous levels of air pollution.
+It was the worst regional air quality in decades for the Northeast.

 Regulation

-In the 1950s, 1970s, and 1990s, the United States Congress enacted a series of Clean Air Acts which significantly strengthened regulation of air pollution.
-Individual U.S. states, some European nations and eventually the European Union followed these initiatives.
-The Clean Air Act sets numerical limits on the concentrations of a basic group of air pollutants and provide reporting and enforcement mechanisms.
-The United States Environmental Protection Agency (EPA) is the federal agency responsible for creating and enforcing regulations that implement these laws.
+In the 1950s, 1970s, and 1990s, the United States Congress enacted a series of Clean Air Acts that significantly strengthened regulation of air pollution.
+Individual U.S. states, some European nations, and eventually the European Union followed these initiatives.
+The Clean Air Act sets numerical limits on the concentrations of certain air pollutants and provides reporting and enforcement mechanisms.
+The U.S. Environmental Protection Agency (EPA) is the federal agency responsible for creating and enforcing regulations that implement these laws.

 The effects of these laws have been very positive.
-In the United States between 1970 and 2006, citizens enjoyed the following reductions in annual pollution emissions:
+Between 1970 and 2006, U.S. citizens enjoyed the following reductions in annual pollution emissions: